Private cultural tours in Vietnam | Art and History

 Hanoi

 Hanoi is, of course, the cultural and historical capital of Vietnam.
 Through the visit to the city’s monuments, you will trace the entire history of Vietnam: the influence of Confucian precepts with the Temple of Literature, the Vietnamese imperial dynasties with the Thang Long Citadel, the colonial period with the Long Bien Bridge or the Opera House, and more.
 You can also get an introduction to Vietnamese beliefs and religious practices with visits to Tran Quoc Pagoda and several other temples in the city.
-Certainly, you won’t forget to explore the Old Quarter of Hanoi, which was the city’s economic heart for a long time and remains a unique place in the world
+Certainly, you won’t forget to explore the Old Quarter of Hanoi, which was the city’s economic heart for a long time and remains a unique place in the world.

 Hue